 Verses 17–18 as Another Side Supporting the Top

-Then the word "for" at the beginning of the following verse (v.
-17) means that Paul is about to say some things that are the reason for verse 16.
-"We do not lose heart . . . and we are renewed day by day" FOR (BECAUSE) this is true and this is true and this is true.
+Then the word “for” at the beginning of verse 17 means that Paul is about to say some things that are the reason for verse 16.
+“We do not lose heart . . . and we are renewed day by day” for (because) this is true and this is true and this is true.
 So the second line of the triangle coming down on the other side is the truth of verses 17–18 that support the experience he just described.

 So our aim then is to look at the two sides of this triangle and make the truth that sustained Paul the truth that sustains us.

 But first, one brief observation: verse 16 acknowledges that not losing heart and being renewed day by day are happening in the midst of suffering.
-"We do not lose heart, but though our outer person is decaying our inner person is being renewed day by day."
-Paul knew that he was dying—and that everybody is dying.
+“We do not lose heart, but though our outer person is decaying our inner person is being renewed day by day.”
+Paul knew that he was dying — and that everybody is dying.
 He experienced tremendous suffering, and in it he saw the decay and the wasting away of his earthly life.
 There were weaknesses and sicknesses and injuries and hardships and pressures and frustrations and disappointments.
 And every one of them cost him a piece of his life.
-One way to say it was that "death was at work in him" (cf. v.
-12).
+One way to say it was that “death was at work in him” (compare verse 12).

 That was the context for saying, “We do not lose heart . . . we are always being renewed.”
 So what we are really asking now is not just, “How can I not lose heart in life?” and “How can I be renewed day-by-day?” but “How can I prepare to suffer without losing heart?”
 “How can I accept the decaying of my body and the ebbing away of my earthly life and at the same time not lose heart, but find renewed inner strength to go on with joy to the end with acts of love?”